 Tension has been high on the flashpoint peninsula since last year when the North carried its sixth -- and most powerful -- atomic test and test-fired missiles capable of reaching the US mainland.

-"Kim said 'the US feels repelled by us, but once we talk, they will realise that I am not a person who will fire a nuclear weapon to the South or the US or target the US'," according to Yoon.
+"Kim said 'the US feels repelled by us, but once we talk, they will realise that I am not a person who will fire a nuclear weapon to the South or the US or target the US," according to Yoon.

 Trump touted his ability to achieve a nuclear deal with the regime at a campaign-style rally in Michigan to cheers and chants of "Nobel!
-Nobel!"
+Nobel!".

 "Months ago, do you remember what they were saying?
 'He's going to get us into nuclear war, they said,'" Trump told supporters in Washington Township, north of Detroit.

-"No, strength is going to keep us out of nuclear war, not going to get us in!"
+"No, strength is going to keep us out of nuclear war, not going to get us in!" he added.